• Skip to content

 Postgraduate students

-For most of our postgraduate taught courses you should apply directly to us.
+For most of our postgraduate taught courses you should apply direct to us.
 Search for the course you want to apply for and when you get to the course details, click on Apply online.

 If you would like to undertake one of the following taught masters, you'll also need to apply for an Academic Technology Approval Scheme (ATAS) certificate: